What's New in Ohio's Voting Laws

 -

-the last four digits of your social security number
+The last four digits of your social security number

 -